 - If you have guests who may not know each other, introduce them and tell them a little bit about each other or how you know them (Jane’s daughter went to school with my son.”).
 Then you can gracefully bow out and let them carry on a conversation.
-(For example, at a 4th of July party we had a couple of years ago, three of our guests were artists, which I mentioned in the introductions.
+(For example, at a 4th of July party we hosted a couple of years ago, three of our guests were artists, which I mentioned in the introductions.
 They immediately had something in common and had a great discussion.)

-- In our circle of friends (or maybe it’s a Southern thing), we always take a hostess gift: a bottle of wine, cute napkins, a candle.
+- In our circle of friends (or maybe it’s a Southern thing), we almost always take a hostess gift: a bottle of wine, cute napkins, a candle.
 As hostess, you thank your guests and put the gifts aside.
 You are under no obligation to serve the wine.
 But after the party, within a couple of days, YOU MUST send a thank you note for the gift.
 No Southern lady would dare fail to carry out this small expression of appreciation.
 In this day and age, an email or text is not perfect, but acceptable.

 - Assuming that your guests will need to use the bathroom at some point, make sure that it is clean, smells nice, has appropriate hand towels, and a good lock.
 Maybe light a candle.

 - Always thank your guests for coming.
 Wish them safe travels home.
 Hugs and kisses are appropriate.